Laidout/laidout/debian/HOWTOMAKEDEB.md

 Maybe something to do with non-packaged NVidia drivers?

+7. --- Test ON A DIFFERENT COMPUTER ---

+	If all clear, rejoice, and go to next step

+8. --- finalize git release tag ---

+	In github, create new release on release branch with new version tag, uploading tarball and deb file(s).

-7. After file release is uploaded, do not forget to:
+	After file release is uploaded, do not forget to:
      - add release tarball and deb to github or whereever
      - update the help and screenshots sections on the website, and the website in general
 	 - update the coop section to have links to current scripts